Given a binary tree, print the bottom view from left to right.

 The function should print nodes in the bottom view of Binary Tree.
 Your code should not print a newline, it is added by the caller code that runs your function.

-This is a functional problem, you don't need to care about input, just complete the function bottomView() which should print the bottom view of the given tree.
+This is a functional problem, you don't need to care about input, just complete the function bottomView() which takes the root node of the tree as input and returns an array containing the bottom view of the given tree.

 1 <= T<= 30